Background

 Image courtesy of the National Gallery of Victoria

-From approximately 1960 sisters Joan and Eileen Bradley developed a keen interest in the management of the introduced flora species, or weeds, that were threatening the quality of their local bushland at Mosman, Sydney.
-They devised a weed and degraded area treatment technique that became known as the Bradley Method .
-Their technique made use of the potential of indigenous flora species to naturally regenerate and recover from degrading impacts (Bradley 1971; May 1996).
+From approximately 1960, Joan and Eileen developed a keen interest in the management of the introduced flora species, or environmental weeds, that were threatening the quality of their local bushland at Mosman, Sydney.
+They devised a weed and degraded area treatment technique that became known as the Bradley Method (Radi 1993).
+Their technique, meticulously applied, made use of indigenous flora species’ natural resilience: the evolved capacity to recover from disturbance and degrading impacts by naturally regenerating (Bradley 1971; May 1996).

-From ca.1980, an increasing number of Sydney’s local government councils commenced employing professional bush regenerators to manage local bushland degraded by weeds (Gye, McDonald 2019).
-Subsequently, councils also employed professional bushcare officers to guide the work of volunteer resident bushcarers and their bushcare groups.
-The Bradley Method proved to be an effective weed management strategy on many of these Sydney bushland restoration sites.
+From ca.1980, an increasing number of Sydney’s local government councils commenced employing professional bush regenerators to manage local bushland that had been degraded by environmental weeds (Gye, McDonald 2019).
+Subsequently, councils additionally employed professional bushcare officers to guide the work of bushcare groups and their volunteer bushcarers.
+The Bradley Method inspired the development of effective weed management strategies on many of these Sydney bushland restoration sites.

 References: